Skip to navigation Skip to content

 Identify the caller + Read more ...

-Is the caller registered as a claimant, or are they an authorised third party?
+Was the caller previously registered as a claimant, or are they an authorised third party?

 • Yes, request acceptable documentation (if not on file) to confirm who the claimant is.
 Tell the caller, that as the injured person is now deceased: